Aadya-Sharma/aadyasharma.in-paws/src/routes/index.md

 - know how to edit HTML/JavaScript files on your computer (even if you don't fully understand what they mean)
 - are able to set up a working NodeJS environment on your computer.

-More comprehensive beginner documentation is coming soon, and if you get stuck feel free to [contact us](mailto:hi@codexfelis.dev) for help or [raise an issue in GitHub]({variables.github}/issues).

 <a class=emph href="/blog/initial-setup">
 Get started!